 Discovered only decades ago, attracts more than 2,000 visitors a day from all over the globe.

-While visiting The Lost Sea: Visitors can enjoy the onsite general store, ice cream parlor, gem mine and glassblower.
+✰✰ PRO TIP ✰✰ While visiting The Lost Sea, you and your family can enjoy the onsite general store, ice cream parlor, gem mine and glassblower.
 Also, the Cavern Kitchen, offers sandwiches and real pit bbq to hungry cave explorers.
-You can also bring your cooler lunch as they have plenty of picnic facilities.
+But, if you’re looking to save a little money, you can also bring your cooler lunch as they have plenty of picnic facilities.

 Check out CBS Mornings’ video, “Exploring America’s Largest Underground Lake” about The Lost Sea: